-- A zero balance may reflect actual amounts rounding to less than one thousand. - Security is in default. - Variable or Floating rate security.
+^ Security is in default.

+- Variable or Floating rate security.
 Rate shown is the rate in effect as of period end.
 Certain variable rate securities are not based on a published reference rate and spread, rather are determined by the issuer or agent and are based on current market conditions.
 Reference rate is as of reset date, which may vary by security.
 These securities may not indicate a reference rate and/or spread in their description. - Rate shown is the rate in effect as of period end.
 The rate may be based on a fixed rate, a capped rate or a floor rate and may convert to a variable or floating rate in the future.
-These securities do not indicate a reference rate and spread in their description. - Coupon represents a rate which changes periodically based on a predetermined schedule or event.
-Rate shown is the rate in effect as of period end. - (a) Payment in-kind security. - (b) Coupon represents a weighted average yield to maturity. - Zero coupon security. - Perpetual maturity; date shown, if applicable, represents next contractual call date.

-(e) Contingent convertible security.
+These securities do not indicate a reference rate and spread in their description. - Ø Coupon represents a rate which changes periodically based on a predetermined schedule or event.
+Rate shown is the rate in effect as of period end. - (a) Principal amount of security is adjusted for inflation. - (b) Perpetual maturity; date shown, if applicable, represents next contractual call date. - (c) Contingent convertible security.